michaeljohnilagan/aspragers/README.md

 There is misinformation online about Asperger's syndrome or autism spectrum disorders.
 We want our information based on published research papers.

-The present project **AspRAGers** is a chatbot that answers questions about Asperger's syndrome or autism spectrum disorders, based on abstracts of relevant papers on PubMed.
+The present project **AspRAGers** is a chatbot that answers questions about autism spectrum disorders, based on abstracts of relevant papers on PubMed.
 The "RAG" in the name stands for "retrieval-augmented generation".
+Note that AspRAGers reads only abstracts, not the main text.

 As with any large language model (LLM), beware that correctness of the chatbot's response is not guaranteed.
+Think of the response as a starting point to do your own research.

 The present project was submitted to DataTalks.Club's [LLM Zoomcamp](https://datatalks.club/courses/llm-zoomcamp/) for its 2025 Cohort.

 ## Dataset

-The knowledge base contains information from a set of articles on PubMed.
+The knowledge base contains metadata from a set of articles on PubMed.
 Each article (row of the data table) has the following fields (columns of the data table):

-* PMID (a unique integer ID on PubMed)
+* The unique PubMed ID (PMID)
 * The article title
 * The journal title
 * The authors' names